RBigData/pbdMPI/README.md

 * **Author:** See section below.

 This package provides a simplified, efficient, interface to MPI for HPC clusters.
-It is a derivation and rethinking of the Rmpi package that embraces the prevalent parallel programming style on HPC clusters.
+This derivation and rethinking of the Rmpi package embraces the prevalent parallel programming style on HPC clusters.
 It is based on S4 classes and methods.